eleev/swift-design-patterns/Common Design Patterns/Structural/MulticastDelegation/MulticastDelegation.md

 // Delegate:  <__lldb_expr_7.ContainerViewController: 0x7fe23f608500>
 // Delegate:  <__lldb_expr_7.ProfileViewController: 0x7fe23f504300>
 ```
+The output can be further improved by adding conformance to `CustomStringConvertible` protocol.

-The presented "syntatic steroids" not only make the code cleaner and more easily maintained, they also make it safer extendable.
+The presented "syntactic steroids" not only make the code cleaner and more easily maintained, they also make it safer and extendable.

 ## Conclusion
+The multicast delegate pattern is multipurpose design pattern that decouples responsibilities and manages complex one-to-many relationships between the delegated type and delegate classes.
+It's a derivative from classic `Delegate` pattern that also has multiple purposes.
+By adding custom operators, support for `Sequence` extension and custom subscripts we made the pattern pretty Swifty and easy to integrate to existing applications.